ISISComputingGroup/ibex_developers_manual/LSi-Correlator.md

     - The LSi-provided script can run and return some data (all zeroes as the correlator was not connected to a laser box).
     - This data can be plotted with matplotlib, but it's not clear whether the raw data from the correlator is useful to plot on its own.
 Are the actual values of interest obtained after the vendor's software has done some analysis?
-    - The script was run within genie python, which sugests that it is possible to have the LSi correlator API called from a normal instrument script (after the dependencies have been added to genie python).
+    - The script was run within genie python, which suggests that it is possible to have the LSi correlator API called from a normal instrument script (after the dependencies have been added to genie python).
     - The run title cannot be changed from within the python API.
-The API and the vendor software are largely indpendent.
+The API and the vendor software are largely independent.
     - The python API can not be used to start a run which was set up in the vendor software

 1. I have created appropriate documentation explaining how to use the LSi Correlator API.